I was taken from my mother at birth. I’m trying to remember her. This is my story. Please watch. Please listen. Please hear me. I’m not the only one.

 Dairy cows are so exhausted from the strain of repeated pregnancies, milkings, and infections that their bodies usually give out around 4-5 years of age at which point they are ground up for pet food and cheap meats.
 Free of this exploitation, cows can live beyond 20 years.

-Please give the video a thumbs up and share this post around to give a voice to the mothers and children of the dairy industry.
+Please share this post around to give a voice to the mothers and children of the dairy industry.
 See the bottom of the video description on YouTube to help translate this video.